How much is your car worth?

 The Toyota Mirai weighs 567 to 642 pounds more than the Nissan Leaf.
 The NHTSA advises that heavier cars are much safer in collisions than their significantly lighter counterparts.

 Toyota’s powertrain warranty covers the Mirai 5 years and 40,000 miles longer than Nissan covers the Leaf.
-Any repair needed on the engine, transmission, axles, joints or driveshafts is fully covered for 10 years or 100,000 miles.
+Any repair needed on the motor, fuel cell, transmission, axles or joints is fully covered for 10 years or 100,000 miles.
 Coverage on the Leaf ends after only 5 years or 60,000 miles.

 Toyota pays for scheduled maintenance on the Mirai for 3 years and 35000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Nissan doesn’t pay scheduled maintenance for the Leaf.